 - 9.3 All staff have a role in preventing impairment of children's mental health/emotional wellbeing, including promoting positive mental health and identifying where students are struggling with their Mental Health.
 We regularly communicate messages to students regarding wellbeing and the promotion of positive mental health strategies through the curriculum, RSHE and Form Time.
 Further support can be obtained from the Health and Wellbeing Service (schoolwellbeing@leeds.gov.uk). - 9.4 Concerns regarding a student's mental health/emotional wellbeing should be reported to a member of the School safeguarding team in keeping with the School's safeguarding reporting arrangement so that students can be offered appropriate support, this may include local or national online services where appropriate.
-In addition the School are able to make referrals to a wide range of external services to secure additional appropriate support for students.
+In addition the School will make referrals to a wide range of external services to secure additional appropriate support for students.
+If these are not available through LSCP, families will be signposted to private provision.